-Yes, you can.
-If you’ve had a property repossessed in the past, it doesn’t mean it will happen again.
-But most high street banks won’t consider you after a repossession.
+Yes, you can get a mortgage after you’ve been repossessed.
+But it’ll be more difficult this time around.
+Repossession is stressful and emotional time, and just because it’s happened in the past, doesn’t mean it’s going to happen again.
+Unfortunately, most high street banks won’t consider you at all after a repossession.
 They’ll see it in your credit history and it’s an instant no. That’s why it’s important to work with a specialist broker and lender who’ll take the time to understand you and your circumstances.

 They’ll look at:

 The date of repossession

 If you have any other credit issues